Genivia/ugrep/README.md

 - Portable (Linux, Unix, MacOS, Windows, etc), includes x86 and x64 binaries for Windows in the [releases](https://github.com/Genivia/ugrep/releases)

-- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, which is the same as `ugrep --config` to load the .ugrep configuration file with your preferences
+- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command, a short command for `ugrep --config` to load a .ugrep configuration file with your preferences

       ug PATTERN ...                         ugrep --config PATTERN ...